-Turn on Snap Map's Guest Mode on Android and iPhone
+Turn on Snap Map's Ghost Mode on Android and iPhone

-1. Launch Snapchat and pinch the screen to open Snap Map.
+1. Launch Snapchat and swipe down from the Camera view to open Snap Map.

 2. Tap the Settings cog at the top right.

 3. Tick the box for Ghost Mode.
 This will prevent others from seeing your location for a period of three hours, 24 hours, or until you turn it off.
 You can also opt to allow just your Friends to see your location.
 However, if you're concerned about privacy we recommend turning Ghost Mode on for all.

 An alternative method for stopping Snapchat tracking a user's location is to prevent it being allowed to track it in the first place.
 Here's how on Android and iPhone.

-We're using a Galaxy S8 here, so your device may look a little different.
+We're using a Galaxy S8 here, so your device UI may look a little different.
 However, the options you're looking for are the same.